redis-developer/basic-redis-leaderboard-demo-java/README.md

 #### Run frontend

-If you want to change the front or run it separately, go to the client folder and read the README there -> Static сontent runs automatically with the backend part.
-In case you need to run it separately, please see README in the [client](client) folder
+Static сontent runs automatically with the backend part.
+In case you need to run it separately, please see README in the [client](client) folder.